bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 ```js
 plotCurveHover(dtPredictHovered, dtMetricsHovered, timeSeriesHover, groupSiteID)
 ```
+In the graph above, the curve it for the sine model is the solid line and for the differential equation model (`de`) the lide is dashed.
+There is no `de` model for the air temperature.

-Need to fix r2s.
-Check on values and add for air
+*Need to fix r2s.
+Check on values and add for air*

 ## Phase shift and amplitude
 ### sine model